Business • Marketplaces

 There is a wealth of knowledge available to help you make this decision, but the sheer amount of information can be overwhelming.
 To clear things up our CEO, Ryan Murtagh, separates the fact from fiction when it comes to selling on Amazon.

-It Can’t Hurt to Wait and See: FICTIONAlthough you may be tempted to wait and see the impact of Amazon before signing up, the best strategy is to get started straight away.
+Although you may be tempted to wait and see the impact of Amazon before signing up, the best strategy is to get started straight away selling on Amazon.

 “Waiting is the worst thing you can do with a marketplace like Amazon - If you’re not in it you can’t win it.
 There’s no risk in trying and if it doesn’t work you haven’t lost anything.
 With platforms like Neto the cost to try is significantly reduced and the market opportunity is huge.”

 In a recent Neto survey of online shoppers, two thirds of respondents indicated they would shop on Amazon Australia.
 This presents a massive opportunity for small and medium businesses (SMBs) to access this vast, in-built customer base.

 “I think there will be a new generation of SMBs that get their start and will catapult to success via Amazon, it’s going to be a really great opportunity to use the Amazon Marketplace to leverage the Amazon brand and customers.”

 | Related Reading: How This Aussie Retailer Will Use US Success to Nail Amazon Australia